 I am an assistant professor in the Department of Earth and Space Sciences at the University of Washington.

-I am a Neukom Postdoctoral Fellow at Dartmouth College.
+- held a Neukom Postdoctoral Fellowship at Dartmouth College.

-Prior to starting my graduate studies, I was a researcher at Situ Studio, where I primarily worked on projects involving human rights violations.
+- worked as a researcher at Situ Studio, where I largely focused on projects involving human rights violations.

 - completed a Bachelor of Architecture degree at Cornell University.
 My senior thesis considered a remediation strategy for the Union Carbide pesticide plant in Bhopal, India.